PlanktoScope/forklift/README.md

 For open-hardware project developers, Forklift enables Linux-based devices and [appliances](https://en.wikipedia.org/wiki/Computer_appliance) to be retrofitted and extended with an open ecosystem of containerized software - device-specific or general-purpose, project-maintained or third-party - to help those devices become interoperable software platforms with software extensibility, customizability, and composability.
 Forklift also provides an incremental path for migrating project-specific software applications into containers so that they can be distributed, updated, and replaced by users just like any other app managed by Forklift.
 The [PlanktoScope](https://www.planktoscope.org/), an open-hardware microscope for quantitative imaging of plankton, uses Forklift as foundational infrastructure for software configuration management in the PlanktoScope's custom Linux distro based on the Raspberry Pi OS.
 Forklift was developed in order to solve software maintenance and operations challenges experienced in this context, and to help the PlanktoScope mature from a tool into a platform.

-For indie developers familiar with DevOps and cloud-native principles, Forklift is a GitOps system which is small and simple enough to work beyond the cloud - using Docker Compose to avoid the architectural complexity, operational overhead, and memory usage of even minimalistic Kubernetes distributions like k0s.
+For indie developers familiar with DevOps and cloud-native principles, Forklift is a GitOps system which is small and simple enough to work beyond the cloud - using Docker Compose to avoid the architectural complexity, operational overhead, and memory usage of even minimal Kubernetes distributions like k0s.
 Forklift allows hassle-free management of software configurations on one or more machines with only occasional internet access and no specialized ops or platform team.

 ### Values & Governance

-Forklift is guided by the following values for infrastructural software in the PlanktoScope:
+Forklift is guided by the following values for infrastructural software in the PlanktoScope software:

 - Autonomy: It must empower people to make their own decisions specific to their needs and contexts, and to exercise full control of their ops independent of the PlanktoScope project’s longevity.
 - Compatibility: It must work well together with legacy systems such as the PlanktoScope distro, with the diverse programs which might be managed by it, and with the variety of operational contexts for PlanktoScope deployment.
 When compatibility is infeasible, incremental migration must be feasible.